Berrien County, Michigan: Geography

 According to the US Census Bureau, the county has a total area of 1581 sqmi, of which 568 sqmi is land and 1014 sqmi (64%) is water.

 The county borders the state of Indiana to the South and includes a portion of Lake Michigan to the West.

 The St. Joseph River is a major geographical feature, flowing mostly north and west through the county from Niles to its mouth on Lake Michigan at St. Joseph.
+Farmers Creek is a tributary to St. Joseph River in the county.
 The southwest of the county is drained by the Galien River and its tributaries.
 Paw Paw Lake is in the north of the county, along with the Paw Paw River, which flows into the St. Joseph River just before it enters Lake Michigan.
 A tiny portion along the Indiana state line is drained by small tributaries of the Kankakee River, which ultimately flows into the Mississippi River.
 This is one of two areas of Michigan drained by the Mississippi River, the other being an area of Michigan's Upper Peninsula near the Wisconsin border.